nawabahmadreshi/documentation/pages/features/content-sharing.md

 {% endhighlight %}
 {% endtab %}
 {% tab swift %}
-In the <your project>-Bridging-Header.h, add the following:
+In the "your project"-Bridging-Header.h, add the following:

 {% highlight swift %}
 #import "Branch.h"